Skip to content

 Step 5 – After the Test: Records and Action

-Once the TExT is complete, you should receive:
+Once the LEV thorough examination (TExT) is complete, you should receive:

 • A written report of the examination and test